triangledirt/books/RAPE!.md

 "Ew!
 I doesn't need you to be gay.
 You just happens to be the most gayest dog-hating roomie that I has ever had!"

-"Were you abused as a child, is that why---"
+"Were you abused as a child, is that why—"

 "No I wasn't abused!
 Why?
 Is you thinkin' about abusin' me, you big stinky faggot?"

-"I'm just asking---"
+"I'm just asking—"

 "The answer is no. I was never abused.
 And I'm thinkin' about gettin' reassigned to a non-stinky, non-faggot roommate selection, if you catch me meaning.
 Now are you going to help me take care of Seymour or not?"